EmilyCheoh/notes/lec17/README.md

 ## Avalanche

 Avalanche is an interesting one to measure.
-Right now, we have hashing functions that produces 64 bits, but lets simplify that a little bit and look at some hashing functions that operate only on 4 bits and lets look at the "add1" function.
+Right now, we have hashing functions that produces 64 bits, but let's simplify that a little bit and look at some hashing functions that operate only on 4 bits and let's look at the "add1" function.
 This function is NOT one-way.
-But okay, on a 4 bit hashing function, a table lookup will go the other way so there aren't really any one way functions, so lets ignore that one for now.
+But okay, on a 4 bit hashing function, a table lookup will go the other way so there aren't really any one way functions, so let's ignore that one for now.
 It is bijective, so the first point is satisfied.
 How about avalanche?